 One of the toughest decisions any collector faces is when to part ways with all or some of his collection.
 It’s often based on finances – or lack thereof – and brings with it an emotional toll.
 It could also be a move that’s made to trade up, if you will, with the hope of landing another item that means just as much to the collector, if not more.
 Personally, I’ve acquired hundreds of autographs during my three decades in the hobby, many of them in person as I’ve watched players jot down their signatures, sometimes even adding inscriptions.
 These moments are etched forever in my mind although few, if any, were actually caught on camera.

-Okay, what I haven’t always done is get my items authenticated after the fact because…well, heck…I watched the cards or the photos or the baseballs get signed!
-But realizing my nearly 14-year-old daughter Dylan appears more interested in fashion and social media than she is in her dad’s sports memorabilia collection, I’ve decided it’s important to get third-party authentication behind the items.
+What I haven’t always done is get my items authenticated after the fact because…well, heck…I watched the cards or the photos or the baseballs get signed!
+But realizing my 14-year-old daughter Dylan appears more interested in fashion and social media these days than she is in her dad’s sports memorabilia collection, I’ve decided it’s important to get third-party authentication behind the items.
 I certainly will gift the keepsakes to Dyl but knowing she has the proper authentication and/or grading behind the collectibles will make me feel better.
-By furnishing her with proper contact info to a couple of reputable auction houses, she will be all set when the day arrives she decides to sell.
+By furnishing her with proper contact info to a couple of reputable auction houses, she will be all set when the day arrives she decides to sell after I pass on.

 Toward that end, I thought it would be appropriate to write a blog entry about this eventuality and gather some keen insight from a couple of hobby insiders as to how they feel about third-party authentication and/or grading.
 PSA first introduced card grading to the marketplace in 1991, while its autograph authentication division (PSA/DNA) kicked into gear seven years later.
 Today they have collectively certified more than 35 million collectibles with a combined value of more than a billion dollars.
 It’s a staggering figure, but in today’s hobby climate – where forgeries and duplicates still exist – it’s a necessity when it comes to selling your wares.